 - They prefer to live in the areas with dense vegetation and are naturally found in various swampy regions of the United States, including Florida, Mississippi and Texas.
 To help emulate this environment, you should make sure you get a water heater that keep the water warm.

 - Musk turtles are great for beginners because they are very small.
 They usually don’t get larger than 5 inches in length.
 This means that you can easily keep a musk turtle in a tank that is only 40 to 50 gallons.
+However, you need to make sure the water is still deep enough so your turtle has plenty of room to swim.
+If you don’t want a turtle that swims, you should check out my article on the best box turtles for pets.

 - Musk turtles are mostly carnivorous.
 This means that the majority of their diet should include high-protein, animal food sources.
 I would suggest mealworms, crickets, and other insects.
 While you can certainly try to give your musk turtle some vegetables, don’t be surprised if they aren’t interested.
 You can also feed musk turtles commercial pellets.